Butterfly Weed Herb

 Photos by Karen Bergeron, Karen Shelton (c) 2002 - 2015

-Habitat (Asclepias tuberosa) Perennial herb native to N. America from S. Ontario and New York to Minnesota, south to Florida and Colorado.
-Found growing in dry open fields, along roadsides and grassy places.
+Butterfly weed is a perennial herb native to North America from Southern Ontario and New York, to Minnesota, south to Florida and Colorado.
+It grows in dry open fields, along roadsides and grassy places.
 Butterfly weed root is spindle-shaped, large, branching, white, and fleshy with a knotted crown, it sends up several erect, stout, round and hairy stems, growing from 1 to 3 feet high.
 Stems are branched near the top and have corymbs or umbels of many deep yellow to dark orange, or almost red, flowers.
 The leaves grow closely all the way up the stem and are hairy, unserrated, lance shaped, alternate, sessile and dark green on top, lighter beneath.

-Flowers bloom usually from June to September, followed in the fall by seed pods from 4 to 5 inches long containing the seeds with their long silky hairs or floss.
+Butterfly weed flowers bloom from June to September, followed in the fall by seed pods from 4 to 5 inches long, containing the seeds with their long silky hairs or floss.
 This plant, unlike the other milkweeds, contains little or no milky juice.

-Folklore Some Native American legends tell of the roots being used as a body wash for lifting and running strength.
+Some Native American legends tell of the roots being used as a body wash for lifting and running strength.
 Also used as a drug in chant lotion, and as a ceremonial emetic.
 A ceremony is connected with the obtaining and distribution of this highly valued root.

 Infusion To 1 tsp. of the powdered or fresh smashed root add 1 cup of boiling water, steep 10 to 20 min. take warm at bedtime.
-In cases of lung congestion take this mixture in ? cup doses 4 to 6 times a day.
+In cases of lung congestion take this mixture in half cup doses 4 to 6 times a day.

 Article by Deb Jackson & Karen Bergeron